-The gastrointestinal (GI) or digestive tract includes the oesophagus, stomach, intestines (small and large), rectum, and anus.
+The Gastrointestinal (GI) or digestive tract includes the oesophagus, stomach, intestines (small and large), rectum, and anus.

 Bleeding that initiates in the stomach, oesophagus, or upper part of the small intestine (duodenum) is known as upper gastrointestinal bleeding (UGIB).

-While bleeding that originates from the large intestine, the lower part of the small intestine, anus, or rectum is called as lower gastrointestinal bleeding (LGIB).
+While bleeding originates from the large intestine, the lower part of the small intestine, anus, or rectum is called as lower gastrointestinal bleeding (LGIB).